defaultoo/kommand/README.md

 # konsole - Buffed up Developer Console
-Console packed in with a handful features to help improve your workflow.
+Developer console tastefully designed and packed in with a handful of features to help improve your workflow.
 Also its pretty gamer.

 ### Loadstring